 National Parks

-In Western Australia, visitor fees and camping fees apply to National Parks- these are listed below:
+In the Kimberley, visitor fees and camping fees may apply - these are listed below:

 Located just minutes from Kununurra, Mirima is a small park with sandstone ranges, cliffs and valleys, similar in appearance to parts of the Bungle Bungle.
 The 350 million year old sandstone features within Mirima are subject to some striking colour changes due to sunlight variances and the region is known for its spectacular photo opportunities.